jdallen-a10/a10-autoscaler-k8s/README.md

 This Proof-of-Concept Thunder Cloud Agent (TCA) implments a simple way to scale a Cloud Application Deployment.
 Its designed to be used in conjunction with the A10 Thunder Kubernetes Connector to provide for a completely hands-free operation of a Cloud Application.

+Documentation on how to config and run the Container is in a PDF file located in this Repo.